microsoft/aerial_wildlife_detection/doc/import_data.md

     * BMP
     i.e., convert all images from custom formats, such as RAW (Canon CR2, Nikon NEF, etc.) to one of the above before continuing.
 Images with incorrect file extensions are automatically ignored.
 3. Copy the image folder with contents to the _FileServer_'s image root directory, as specified under `staticfiles_dir` in the [configuration *.ini file](configure_settings.md).
-4. From the _FileServer_ instance and AIde's root directory, execute the import script:
+4. From the _FileServer_ instance and AIDE's root directory, execute the import script:
     ```bash
         conda activate aide
         export AIDE_CONFIG_PATH=config/settings.ini     # set and adjust environment variable if not already done